Primitive element theorem: Theorem statement

-Using the fundamental theorem of Galois theory, the former theorem immediately follows from the latter.
+Using the fundamental theorem of Galois theory, the former theorem immediately follows from Steinitz's theorem.

 Characteristic p

 For a non-separable extension $E/F$ of characteristic p, there is nevertheless a primitive element provided the degree [E : F] is p: indeed, there can be no non-trivial intermediate subfields since their degrees would be factors of the prime p.